 Future correspondence from the Plumbers' Examining Board will be sent to you by email, so please be sure to keep your contact information current.
 Follow this link to verify your contact information.

 Veterans Preference Policy (adopted February 2017)

 MILITARY EXPERIENCE AND TRAINING

 The Office of Professional and Occupational Regulation wants to make sure that individuals who have military experience and training and who wish to obtain a plumbing license receive appropriate credit for their military training and experience.
-If you have military experience and training in the plumbing field and want to become licensed in Maine as a Master or Journeyman Plumber, please contact Bob LeClair (207-624-8678) or Catherine Carroll (207-624-8605) or email the office before submitting an application.
-They will explain the application process and assist you in preparing your application for licensure.
+If you have military experience and training in the plumbing field and want to become licensed in Maine as a Master or Journeyman Plumber, please contact Catherine Carroll (207-624-8605) or email the office before submitting an application.
+We will explain the application process and assist you in preparing your application for licensure.

 On March 9, 2011, the Plumbers' Examining Board voted to allow the testing of plastic schedule 40 DWV piping systems with 5 psi maximum of air.
 For safety purposes, when testing with air, a listed 6 psi relief valve is required.
 Click here for a copy of the policy (PDF).

 Requirement to Report Convictions and Changes of Contact Information Within 10 Days of the Occurrence